LEARN FRENCH IN 3 MINUTES - French idiom : It's seen and seen again

 She only answers with very small words.

-And so the saleswoman asks her if she can't make sentences.
+And so, the saleswoman asks her if she can't make sentences.
 And so, you see, here, it's repeated on the group and the description of this image, it's people making sentences, it's seen and seen again.

 If you liked this video, of course, think of putting a like.
 And if you're new, subscribe so you don't miss any of my videos, I'll see you very, very soon.

-Share this article
+Share this post

 Facebook